Real-world challenges for multi-agent reinforcement learning in grid-interactive buildings: Real-world challenges

 \section{Real-world challenges}

-Dulac-Arnold et al. provide nine real-world challenges for control systems~\cite{Dulac-Arnold2021}.
-The benchmarks they present are not suitable to evaluate building control systems as they are based on small scale environments without the necessary domain knowledge or context.
-Also while~\cite{Dulac-Arnold2021} argue the real-world challenges in the context of reinforcement learning, they hold true for any advanced control algorithm, and so we proceed without the assumption for a specific control paradigm.

-In the following, we present a first set of challenges, we provide the description of~\cite{Dulac-Arnold2021} in \emph{italics}.
+Dulac-Arnold et al. provide nine real-world challenges for RL~\cite{Dulac-Arnold2021}.
+Their challenges are not suitable to evaluate grid-interactive buildings, as they are based on small scale environments without the necessary domain knowledge or context.
+In the following, we present a first set of challenges; we provide the description of~\cite{Dulac-Arnold2021} in \emph{italics}.

-\begin{itemize} \item[\textbf{C1:}] \emph{Being able to learn on live systems from limited samples:} In this benchmark, the controller is initialized randomly and has to learn to perform only based on the samples it observes.
-The sample size can be artificially reduced by presenting the controller only with a subset of the data, e.g., every 3 hours instead of every 15min.
+\begin{itemize} \item[\textbf{C1:}] \emph{Being able to learn on live systems from limited samples:} In this challenge, the controller is initialized randomly and has to learn to perform only based on the samples it observes.
+The sample size can be artificially reduced by presenting the controller only with a subset of the data, e.g., every 3 hours instead of every 15 min.
 The algorithms can be evaluated on how quickly in terms of time or sample number they converge, and how stable their exploration is.
-Conversely, we can evaluate the trade-off between data requirement and controller performance. \item[\textbf{C2:}] \emph{Dealing with unknown and potentially large delays in the system actuators, sensors, or feedback} The thermal dynamics of buildings are such that the effects of controller actions to adjust the HVAC systems are observed in delays.
+Conversely, we can evaluate the trade-off between data requirement and controller performance.

+\item[\textbf{C2:}] \emph{Dealing with unknown and potentially large delays in the system actuators, sensors, or feedback} The thermal dynamics of buildings are such that the effects of controller actions to adjust the HVAC systems are observed in delays.
 This has implications for, e.g., pre-cooling/heating of buildings to take advantage of the thermal mass of buildings.
 The controller need to implicitly and automatically learn the dynamics of the building.
-Benchmark models with different thermal mass from light to heavy should be created, and the converged controller should be compared to understand the relationship between longer delays in feedback (higher thermal mass) and controller performance. \item[\textbf{C3:}] \emph{Learning and acting in high-dimensional state and action spaces.} This benchmark addresses the scalability of a proposed controller.
-As buildings can inherently have a large state-action space, controller can be evaluated on specific subsets of them to understand how the performance changes.
-In the case of controlling multiple buildings (or multiple zones within a building), scalability refers to essentially increasing the number of buildings (or zones) and observe the control performance.
+Challenge datasets with different thermal mass from light to heavy should be created, and the converged controller should be compared to understand the relationship between longer delays in feedback (higher thermal mass) and controller performance.